TNury/visualr-assessment-test/README.md

 ## Before we start

 Most of the data you're seeing is from the app itself.
 The menu, the dishes, the orders, the customers, etc. I'll cite the exceptions when they appear.
 This project took a lot of time and effort to be made, so I hope you enjoy it.
+If any problems arise during the execution of the project, you're welcome to contact me.

 ### The homepage